-6 Formal complaints procedures
+6 University complaints procedures

-Stage 1 - Can I make a formal complaint to the University?
+Stage 1 - Can I request a review of my complaint by the OU?

-You can only make a formal complaint to the University if all of the following are true:
+You can only request that the OU reviews your complaint if all of the following are true:

-you have a legitimate complaint about a service, or lack of service for which your institution is responsible and this impacts directly and substantively on the academic standards of the OU validated programme on which you are studying.
-It must relate to a service that you were led to expect would be provided.
+You have a legitimate complaint about a service, or lack of service for which your institution is responsible and this impacts directly and substantively on the academic standards of the OU validated programme on which you are studying.
+It must relate to a service that you were led to expect would be provided, or an aspect of your access to learning or learning experience with the OU which does not relate to an academic decision.